 The Moorfields medical retina service, with support from pharmacy and infection prevention and control, has led a pioneering sustainability project with the potential to significantly reduce the carbon footprint and plastic waste associated with eye care via eye drops.

 Given that ophthalmology is the busiest outpatient specialty in the UK, even modest changes like this can yield major environmental and financial benefits.
-Our specialty doctor in medical retina shared the success of the project in an online presentation at the 2025 London Greener Celebration event series.
+Our specialist doctor in medical retina shared the success of the project in an online presentation at the 2025 London Greener Celebration event series by NHS England.

 |